Stephan Fafatas Larry and Sally Lawrence Term Associate Professor of Accounting

 Professor Fafatas obtained his CPA license in Texas and prior to joining academics he worked for Arthur Andersen in Houston.
 He lives in Lexington with his wife, Angie, and their three children, Sophia, Dean, and Zoe Evelyn.

 Ph.D. in accounting, University of Colorado at Boulder (2006)

 B.B.A. in accounting, Texas A&M University (1997)

-Empirical capital markets research related to earnings quality, audit markets, and auditor reputation.
+Capital markets research related to earnings quality, audit markets, and auditor reputation.
+Accounting history.

-Introductory financial accounting, financial statement analysis, business in a developing economy, and auditing.
+Introductory financial accounting, financial statement analysis, and topics in accounting history